-Seen in Table 1 are the results from the six weeks.
+Seen in Table 1 are the results from the past year.
 In all three settings (original/NOTA multiple choice and generation), GPT-3 with Google custom search (GCS) retrieval achieves the best performance.
-In particular, GPT-3 with GCS substantially outperforms both closed-book GPT-3 and GPT-3 with DPR (from a December 2018 Wikipedia dump): e.g., 28.7 vs. 7.3/8.4 in generation exact matching.
+In particular, GPT-3 with GCS substantially outperforms both closed-book GPT-3 and GPT-3 with DPR (from a December 2018 Wikipedia dump): e.g., 34.6 vs. 15.3/13.3 in generation exact matching.
 This suggests that GPT-3 is able to answer questions based on the given prompt, rather than relying on past information from pretraining.
-Nevertheless, we still see a large performance drop of all baselines from the original multiple-choice setting to NOTA ("none of the above"): e.g., 59.8 vs. 69.3 for GPT-3 with GCS retrieval.
+Nevertheless, we still see a large performance drop of all baselines from the original multiple-choice setting to NOTA ("none of the above"): e.g., 58.4 vs. 66.5 for GPT-3 with GCS retrieval.
 Future work can further improve GPT-3's ability of reading comprehension, especially regarding answer uncertainty.
-We also note that the best baseline uses the black-box Google custom search API; we encourage participants to develop a competitive open-source system.